-|The DRCR Network's mission is to improve the lives of individuals with retinal pathology by performing high quality collaborative clinical research that leads to a better understanding of retinal diseases and advances their treatment.
-The DRCR.net supports the identification, design, and implementation of multicenter clinical research initiatives focused on retinal disorders.
+|The mission of the DRCR Retina Network is to conduct high quality, collaborative clinical research that improves vision and quality of life for people with retinal diseases.
+The DRCR Retina Network supports the identification, design, and implementation of multicenter clinical research initiatives focused on retinal disorders.
 Principal emphasis is placed on clinical trials, but epidemiologic outcomes and other research may be supported as well. |

-Final protocol datasets are available for download under the Study Information Tab.
+Final protocol datasets are available for download under the Study Information Tab

 Use of the DRCR Retina Network publicly-available data requires that you include the following attribution and disclaimer in any publication, presentation or communication resulting from use of these data: "The source of the data is the DRCR Retina Network (Unique Federal Award Identification Number (FAIN) UG1EY014231), but the analyses, content and conclusions presented herein are solely the responsibility of the authors and have not been reviewed or approved by the DRCR Retina Network."

 By downloading a DRCR Retina Network dataset, you are agreeing to these requirements.